bdurand/secret_keys/README.md

 ## File Format

 The data can be stored in a plain old JSON or YAML file.
 Any unencrypted keys will appear under the special `".encrypted"` key in the hash.
 A check value (to validate you are using the correct encryption key) is stored under `".key"`.
-This is used to confirm that the correct key is being used when decrypting the file.
 Finally, there is also the `".salt"` which was used for key derivation.

 In this example, `not_encrypted` is stored in plain text while `foo` has been encrypted.